The hospital was the last place I wanted to go. But the pain was so debilitating and overwhelming, I forced myself.

 The great yogis say that this universe came into being through the word.
 However, we can attain the highest knowledge of reality by the use of words.
 When we wish to go beyond creation, beyond the mundane, then the word of mantra becomes the vehicle.

 The mystery of how Shakti is transmitted continues to amaze me.
-And even though the great beings say, ‘the Guru is not the body’, we now have proof.
-Who would have thought that Online Intensives and Workshops can carry the Shakti of Guru’s grace and continue to awaken and uplift.
+And even though the great beings say, ‘the Guru is not the body’, it is hard to believe when missing Satsang.
+Viewers are writing from all over the world that our Online Intensives, Courses and Workshops carry the Shakti of Guru’s grace and continue to awaken, sustain and uplift them.

-It is inspiring to know that darshan, the feeling of oneness and Shakti with the Guru and fellow devotees is not limited to our physical presence.
+It is a miracle of Guru’s grace that the feeling of oneness with the Self, the Guru and fellow devotees is not limited to our physical presence.
 Of course, for the bhaktas, being with the Guru is much preferred.
 But, in these times, with these disciplines, with this distance, the Shakti dances and flows through the camera.